B-Aboobaker/BeginnerJavaConsoleApplications/README.md

 a.
 With option ‘A’, the user can Check their account balance

 b.
-With option ‘E’, the use can check their Previous transaction:
+With option ‘E’, the use can check their Previous transaction

 c.
-Balance starts at R0 (no money in the account):
+Balance starts at R0 (no money in the account)

 d.
-The users Previous transaction is null if no transactions have taken place:
+The users Previous transaction is null if no transactions have taken place